rashedmakkouk/dev-toolbox/content/devops/git.md

 > Include `-p` (for patch) option to view changes in diff-style patch layout.

 ### Retrieve stashed changes

-* Apply changes and leave a copy in the stash
+Apply changes and leave a copy in the stash:

 ```shell
 git stash apply <stash>
 ```

-* Apply changes and remove files from the stash
+Apply changes and remove files from the stash:

 ```shell
 git stash pop <stach>
 ```